Dirac-type conditions for spanning bounded-degree hypertrees: Absorption

 \section{Absorption}

-In this section, we state and prove an absorption technique for hypergraphs which will allow us to complete the embedding of an almost spanning tree.
+In this section, we state and prove lemmas which will allow us to complete the embedding of an almost spanning tree.
 This technique is similar to the one used in~\cite{BHKMPP2018,BMPP18}.
 Let us first define useful structures both for the $k$-tree we want to embed, and for the host graph which is used to embed the $k$-tree.